The Leading Independent

 Columbia MBA Essay Question 1

-Appearing for a sixth year in a row on the CBS application, this first essay prompts applicants to focus almost exclusively on their career goals.
+Appearing for an eighth year in a row on the CBS application, this first essay prompts applicants to focus almost exclusively on their career goals.
 We say “almost” here because a bit of context will be important.
 For example, applicants might remark on how their professional experiences to date have informed their interest in their post-MBA path, and might also comment on transferable skills they’ve gained on the job that will apply to their future posts.
 In short, make sure that your comments build on rather than repeat material that the adcom can find in your recommendations or résumé.
 Also, the reference to a “dream job” stands out here.
 In light of this language, your long-term plans should be aspirational, as top programs want to admit folks who will make an impact in the world.
 That said, they should be realistic, based on your short-term aspirations, an MBA and career to-date.

-Columbia MBA Essay Question
+Columbia MBA Essay Question 2

 Columbia MBA Essay Question 3